 The reader needs to feel like they are gaining a unique and valuable insight that can help them connect with the mission and do better work.

-A sample CEO update framework:
+A sample CEO update template:

 - Introduction - a summary of what they should expect to read in the rest of the update.